stxss/CS50X/README.md

 So first,

-One of the main things that at the start made a difference between the approach was the fact that a lot of Telegram Bots run with asynchronous operations, meaning that while sync operations, for example, usual
+One of the main things that at the start made a difference between the approach was the fact that a lot of Telegram Bots run with asynchronous operations.

 ```
 # functions that are defined synchronously can only run one operation at a time